Honoré Gabriel Riqueti, comte de Mirabeau: Before the French Revolution

 On his return to Paris he had become acquainted with Étienne Clavière, the Genevese exile, and a banker named Panchaud.
 From them he learnt about the abuse of stock-jobbing, and seizing their ideas he began to regard stock-jobbing, or agiotage (known in English as "arbitrage"), as the source of all evil, and to attack in his usual vehement style the Banque de St-Charles and the Compagnie des Eaux.
 This pamphlet brought him into controversy with Pierre Beaumarchais, who certainly did not get the best of it, but it lost him any chance of employment with the government.

 His abilities were too great, however, to be overlooked by the foreign minister Charles Gravier, Comte de Vergennes.
 After a preliminary trip to Berlin in early 1786, he was dispatched that July on a mission to the royal court of Prussia.
 Upon his return in January, Mirabeau published a full account in his Secret History of the Court of Berlin (1787).
 This account denounced the Prussian court as scandalous and corrupt, described the dying King Frederick the Great as weak and overly emotional, and labeled Prince Henry of Prussia, brother of Frederick the Great and a guest of the French court, as narrow-minded and incompetent.
 He also wrote contemptuously of Prussia's principal ministers Ewald Friedrich, Count von Hertzberg, and Joachim von Blumenthal.
 The resulting uproar was an extreme embarrassment for the French government, which quickly censored the book, but could not prevent its widespread notoriety.
 Mirabeau's episode provided inspiration to many more radical publishers who came to regard Mirabeau as a leader of the coming revolution.

 During his journey to Germany, he had made the acquaintance of Jakob Mauvillon, an expert on Prussia whose expertise Mirabeau made use of in his De la monarchie prussienne sous Frédéric le Grand (London, 1788).
 In 1788, Mirabeau was approached and asked to offer himself as a candidate for secretary to the Assembly of Notables, which the King Louis XVI had just convened as a method to circumvent the opposition of the parlements to crown initiatives seeking to reform France's tax structure.
 His chance to be a leading voice in France as it faced political ferment seemed to be fading as he turned down the crown offer, explaining his reasoning in a letter of 18 April 1788 to the minister Montmorin.
 In this affair he had sought to bring his name before the public by publishing another financial work, the Dénonciation de l'agiotage, however, it had contained diatribes that harmed his chance to serve as secretary, and led him to retire to Tongeren.
 He further injured his prospects by publishing the reports he had sent back to France during his secret mission to Berlin.
 But 1789 was at hand; the Estates-General was summoned, and the French Revolution broke out soon afterward.
-As a result, Mirabeau was able to exploit a completely new set of political circumstances to expand exponentially his political influence.
+As a result, Mirabeau was able to exploit a completely new set of political circumstances to exponentially expand his political influence.